-In the Kildea Lab we are studying how ionizing radiation causes and cures cancer, and we are building person-centered software to power the learning healthcare system of tomorrow.
+In the Kildea Lab at the Research Institute of the Research Institute of the McGill University Health Centre (RI-MUHC) we are studying how ionizing radiation causes and cures cancer, and we are building person-centered software to power the learning healthcare system of tomorrow.

 Our research projects fall into three broad categories: (1) Neutron-Induced Carcinogenic Effects (NICE) projects, (2) Radiation Oncology Knowledge Sharing (ROKS) projects, and (3) Opal projects.

-Opal is the award-winning patient portal that is developed and operated by the Opal Health Informatics Group (O-HIG) at the Research Institute of the McGill University Health Centre.
+Opal is the award-winning patient portal that is developed and operated by the Opal Health Informatics Group (O-HIG) at the RI-MUHC.
 John Kildea is a co-founder of the O-HIG and he directs its research and innovation activities.
-Opal is the powering the Quebec SmartCare Consortium in which John is the principal investigator.
+Opal is powering the Quebec SmartCare Consortium in which John is the principal investigator.

 What’s happening in the Kildea lab